mprib/reviver/README.md

 - have a project directory view for a given conversation and check/uncheck boxes to include them in the context of the conversation.
 -
+# License

+This package is licensed under the permissive MIT license.
+Have at it if you like.
+Please note that it is uses--though does not modify--PySide6 which is licensed under [LGPL](https://www.gnu.org/licenses/lgpl-3.0.en.html).